makrai/notes/qui22-core-human-value-dataset.md

 * our contributions are two-fold
   * a large-scale dataset ValueNet for the modeling of human values that are well-defined in intercultural research
-  * [apply] the value model learned from ValueNet to several EQ-related tasks and demonstrate its usage for building a value-driven dialogue system
+  * we apply the value model learned from ValueNet to several EQ-related tasks and demonstrate its usage for building a value-driven dialogue system
   * Our methodology can be generalized to
     * interactive situations in socially aware dialogue systems